What is Adware?

 - Browser Vulnerability – you can get adware through a browser vulnerability that allows pop-up ads

 - Bad Apps – You can get adware program by downloading bad apps from untrustworthy vendors

-- Malicious Websites – malicious websites can download and install adware automatically in your computer when interacting the webpages
+- Malicious Websites – malicious websites can download and install adware automatically on your computer when interacting with the webpages

 Detecting Adware in Your Device